 - The idea for a specific holiday came in 1868 from Illinois Senator John Alexander Logan, a former Union general and keynote speaker at one early observation.
 Logan used his position as commander-in-chief of the Grand Army of the Republic, a fraternal organization of Union soldiers, to issue a proclamation for a national “Decoration Day” to be observed on May 30 of that year by decorating the tombs of Union soldiers.

-- The name “Memorial Day,” started cropping up from to time to time.
+- The name “Memorial Day,” started cropping up from time to time.
 The new name became more common after World War II, and in 1967 was declared the official name by Federal law.

 - Memorial Day was celebrated on May 30 until 1968, when Congress passed the Uniform Holidays Bill, moving 4 holidays — Columbus Day, Presidents’ Day, Veterans Day and Memorial Day — to designated Mondays in order to create the ever-popular three-day weekends.
 (Veterans Day eventually reverted to its traditional November 11 date, which mirrors Armistice Day celebrations in several European nations).